6 Best AI Ad Creative Tools for Paid Social in 2026

 Pricing: Free tier with watermark; paid plans from $29/month; team plans for higher volume.

 Captions is an AI-powered mobile video editor built for TikTok and Instagram Reels.
 It automates captions, eye contact correction, filler word removal, B-roll insertion, and format adaptation -- all from a recorded or uploaded clip.
+For consumer tech brands, it's the fastest way to turn a founder demo or team explainer into polished short-form content.

 Pricing: Free tier; Pro at $29/month; Teams pricing available.